lacework/terraform-provisioning/azure/README.md

 Terraform modules that create Azure resources required to integrate Azure Tenants and Subscriptions with the Lacework Cloud Security Platform.

+## Use your Azure Portal

+This couldn't be easier!

+Follow [these instructions](AZURE_CLOUD_SHELL.md) to use the Azure Cloud Shell to run these modules from the comfort of you Azure Portal.

 ## Requirements
-Before using these modules you must meet the following requirements:
+If you prefer to use these modules locally, you must meet the following requirements:

 - [Terraform](terraform.io/downloads.html) `v0.12.x`
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)